ndamulelonemakh/dp203-study-guide/README.md

-# dp203-study-guide
+# DP 203 Data Engineering on Microsoft Azure - Study Guide
-A curated list of topics to prepare for Azure DP-203 certification exam - Made with love by [Peclyr.ai]()
+> A curated list of topics to prepare for [Azure DP-203](https://learn.microsoft.com/en-us/certifications/exams/dp-203/) certification exam - Made with love by [Peclyr.ai]()